 In the event of over subscription, and where an application has been refused, the school will operate a waiting list in line with Local Authority arrangements.
+The waiting list will be held in place for 1 academic year and in-year applications for year 7 will be added to this list.
 A child's place on the waiting list will be determined by the above criteria.
 That place may go up or down depending on whether places become available or if late or mid-term applications are received.
-The Governors of the school in partnership with the Local Authority will administer the waiting list for the duration of the coordinated admissions scheme i.e. the end of the Autumn Term.
+The Governors of the school in partnership with the Local Authority will administer the waiting list for the duration of the co-ordinated admissions scheme.
 Inclusion on the waiting list does not mean a place will eventually become available.